swallowcamel/nancywiki/Model-binding.md

 Property|Description|Default
 --------|-----------|-------
 BodyOnly|Whether the binder should be happy once it has bound to the request body.
 In this case, request and context parameters will not be bound to.
 If there is no body and this option is enabled, no binding will take place at all.|false
-IgnoreErrors|Whether binding error should be ignored and the binder should continue with the next property.|false Overwrite|Whether the binder is allowed to overwrite properties that does not have a default value.|true
+IgnoreErrors|Whether binding error should be ignored and the binder should continue with the next property or field.|false Overwrite|Whether the binder is allowed to overwrite properties and fields that do not have a default value.|true

-There is a short-hand version for declaring that no overwrite should take place `BindingConfig.NoOverwrite` will return an instance with the property value set to `false`.
+There is a short-hand version for declaring that no overwrite should take place: `BindingConfig.NoOverwrite` will return an instance with the property or field value set to `false`.

 ## Deserializing rich request body payloads